korede19/alx-zero_day/README.md

-*This file is mandatory to all ALX school projects*
+**My name is korede and this file is mandatory to all ALX school projects**